The Poincare Duality in Quantization of the Norm of Differential Forms: Application to Electromagnetism in Non-Simple Connected Manifolds

 The criteria to choose the signs in Equation \eqref{eq:maxwelldual} is to provide positive value for the two previous integrals with meaning of charge.
 Based on this results, the cohomology integrals must be interpreted as:

 where $q^{(M)}_{a} $ and $q^{(E)}_{a} $ have the meaning of magnetic and electric charges respectively associated to the $2$-cycles.
 However, in this context charges do not mean charged virtual~(point-like) particles.
 These charges are generated by the topology properties and are specific to no simple connected manifolds.
 They are manifold properties and disappear in simple connected manifolds.
 However, the charges $Q^{(M)}$ and $Q^{(E)}$ are common in both simple and no simple connected manifold.
-Both concepts are formal different and coherently must be physical differentiated in a complete physic theory.
+Both concepts are formal different and coherently must be physically differentiated in a complete physic theory.
+Even though if $Q^{(M)}$ and $Q^{E}$ are null, there exists field.